jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 But then the uptick turned into a sharp spike, and the spike turned into a deluge.

 The phones were ringing off the hook.
 The support inbox was turning over 3 or 4 times a day.
 It was just a constant stream of questions, suggestions, and inquiries.
 I was drowning in support.

 Many of you have probably experienced the feelings I was having.
 I was burned out, exhausted, and generally sick of answering the same questions over and over again.

 ## How to scale support?

 So something had to change.
-When we were thinking about how we could scale support:
+When we were thinking about how we could scale support, we boiled it down to three options.

 ## 3 Options (Money, Broken Phone, NEW WAY)

 First, we could build a support army.

 We could raise a bunch of money, hire a whole ton folks, and stick them in a call center or closet to answer emails and phone calls.
 They would probably hate their jobs, stick around for a year or so, and then leave.
 At some point, we might stop getting to know them, since there are so many of them and they don't stay long.

 While it would be awesome to have the resources to get customers fast responses, this would a cultural nightmare and a really tough route to make work.
 None of us wanted to work at a company with a call center, and I really didn't want to manage one.

-Second, we could make it impossible for any customers to contact us.
+Second, we could just make it impossible for any customers to contact us.

 We could remove all of our phone numbers, close support email addresses, and just go dark.
 We could probably get by like that for a while, and even make our